 Hello friends,

-to start writing.
+I have officially slapped laziness and procrastination in the face and buckled down to start writing.
 I dabbled in the blogosphere for a little while in college, but those aforementioned hindrances made it short lived!
 I've always really loved writing, and after enjoying the blogs of friends, I got my writing itch back and this is my way of scratching it!
 Even if no one reads this, it'll still be very therapeutic, sort of like a sane way of talking to yourself out loud.
 I haven't narrowed down an overarching blog theme, but whenever I happen to come across a great restaurant, see an awesome band or happen upon something noteworthy (like feta cheese stuffed olives) I'd love to share.
 I dedicate this first post to two of my favorite things in life - food and live entertainment.
 A splendid time is guaranteed for all ...

 Last week, I had dinner with my roomie Nicole and Kacie, a fine gal we both used to work with and are forever bonded together with like a flock of birds ... who stick together ... er, it sounds more poetic when said in defiance.
 But I digress ...
 Upon the suggestion of Kacie, we ate at Crepes du Norde, a cute Scandinavian-French crepe restaurant on Williams Street in the Financial District.
 We now have a theory that the Financial District is some sort of burgeoning Scandinavian hotspot (you heard it here first).
 In addition to Crepes du Norde, its sister establishment, Smorgaschef, is but a lingonberry's throw away on Pearl Street AND there is also a Scandanavian chocolate shop, FIKA on Pearl Street.
 Cafe du Nord has the feel of a wine bar; long and narrow, with dim lighting and high wooden tables.
 Blink and you'll miss the kitchen, which was right at the entrance; there was but a cooking station to make these crepes, however the crepe masters worked their magic in that small space.
 Our waitress was very nice, talkative and suggestive without being overly aggressive (I did order a diet coke that never materialized, but no biggy).
 Nicole and I took the website's offer of a free glass of champagne (unfortunately, my laziness and procrastination lasted into the month of May, which was when this gem of a deal ran dry).
 Kacie ordered lingonberry juice, which she liked; it had just the right amount of berries getting stuck in the straw.
 The menu, which also offers a limited selection of salads, serves savory crepes, which are great as entrees, and sweet crepes, perfect for desert.
 I ordered the Prosciutto di Parma crepe, made with prosciutto, ricotta cheese and arugula.
 Simply delicious.
 It was a satisfying portion, but I still had room for desert (although I'm pretty sure I would have found room somewhere!)
 I then devoured a Sweet Lemon crepe, which is everything you think it'd be - sweet and lemony.
 All three of us thoroughly enjoyed ourselves and our crepes.
 Our overall consensus; this Scandinavian twist on a French classic is delicious and just because crepes are paper thin, does not mean they don't fill you up! http://www.crepesdunord.com/menu/index.html